Frequently Asked Questions About Testing & Evaluations

 But, if you want a "step by step" of what to do, let's look at it this way:

-Don't cram: If you didn't get as far as you wanted in his learning, understand that cramming isn't really learning.
-Most children will not remember all you try to cram and will only get confused.
+Ø DO NOT CRAM!
+If you didn't get as far as you wanted in your child’s learning, understand that cramming isn't really learning.

 Should you get those tests that familiarize kids with the forms of testing?